nodech/dotfiles/README.md

 ##### Cloning

-When you clone this repo, you can install everything to system by running `./save.js`.
+To clone the repo run `git clone --recursive git@github.com:nodar-chkuaselidze/dotfiles.git` When you clone this repo, you can install everything to system by running `./save.sh`.
 Dependency for that is `node.js`